martiinii/local-sql/README.md

 ## Features

-- **Privacy-Focused** Your database connection details are stored exclusively in your browser's local storage.
+- **Privacy-Focused** Your database connection details are stored exclusively in sql database on your computer.
 No sensitive data is ever transmitted to or shared with any external services - only your locally running server.
 - **Local Server** A simple command-line tool initiates a local web server, enabling secure communication between your browser and databases.
 This ensures all database operations are performed locally on your machine.
+- **Secure Gateway**: Connect multiple `local-sql` instances together to manage all your databases from a single interface.
+This is perfect for accessing databases in isolated environments without exposing them publicly.

 ## TODO

 - [x] Implement data fetching and data viewer
 - [ ] Inserting and updating data
-- [ ] Manage existing connections
+- [ ] Manage existing servers & connections
 - [ ] Implement pagination
-- [ ] Explore different way to save connections (in browser local-storage vs server db with os app data directory)
+- [x] Explore different way to save connections (in browser local-storage vs server db with os app data directory)
+- [ ] Server key generation (for gateways), permissions

 ## Get started